Arcadier/Plug-In-Billing-Engine/README.md

 However, there are still variables that require front end change for users to see.

 **_Front End_**

 Going back to the root folder containing all the code for your Subscription Plug-In, navigate to “admin” > “subscribe.php” and open it.
 Search for the form tag that is shown in the picture below and you will need to change the following variables according to your unique plan (underlined).

 [6]

-•	Text on the main page before the Subscription button
+ * Text on the main page before the Subscription button
-•	Data-key: Your Stripe account’s publishable key (from when you retrieved it earlier)
+ * Data-key: Your Stripe account’s publishable key (from when you retrieved it earlier)
-•	Data-name: Name of your Plug-In
+ * Data-name: Name of your Plug-In
-•	Data-description: Details about specific Subscription Plan
+ * Data-description: Details about specific Subscription Plan
-•	Data-amount: The value that is ONLY DISPLAYED on the pay button (in cents) o	This does not affect the actual cost of the Subscription Plan
+ * Data-amount: The value that is ONLY DISPLAYED on the pay button (in cents)
+ 	* This does not affect the actual cost of the Subscription Plan
-•	Data-label: The name of the button
+ * Data-label: The name of the button

 [7]